KeyboardKit/KeyboardKit/Sources/KeyboardKit/KeyboardKit.docc/Articles/Feedback-Article.md

 ### Views

-[KeyboardKit Pro][Pro] unlocks views in the ``FeedbackConfiguration`` namespace, that let you easily toggle audio and haptic feedback:
+KeyboardKit Pro unlocks views in the ``FeedbackConfiguration`` namespace, that let you easily toggle audio and haptic feedback:

 @TabNavigator {